hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

 ### Using Templates with Count

-Here is an example that combines the capabilities of templates with the interpolation from `count` to give us a parametized template, unique to each resource instance:
+Here is an example that combines the capabilities of templates with the interpolation from `count` to give us a parameterized template, unique to each resource instance:

 ```
 variable "count" {